MxMnr/Exec-Summary-Writer-for-ChatGPT/README.md

 ## Getting started
 1. Open a new ChatGPT conversation with GPT-4 enabled
-2. Copy/paste the contents of json file into the chat
+2. Copy/paste the contents of [the json file](https://github.com/MxMnr/Exec-Summary-Writer-for-ChatGPT/blob/main/exec_summary.json) into the chat
 3. Hit submit

 ## Features